alimac/alimac.io/source/_talks/2015-08-25-parental-advisory-explicit-content.md

 ---

 I gave an Ignite talk at DevOpsDays Chicago 2015.
-The format is a 5 minute presentation with 20 slides, auto-advanced every 15 minutes.
+The format is a 5 minute presentation with 20 slides, auto-advanced every 15 seconds.
 The constraints made it a very interesting talk to plan and execute.

 ## Transcript